tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/reconciliation_models.rst

 .. image:: reconciliation_models/reconciliation_models_button.png
    :align: center
-   :alt: Example of a reconciliation model with a write-off button in Odoo Accounting.
+   :alt: Example of a reconciliation model with a write-off button in CoquiAPPs Accounting.

 .. _reconciliation_models_suggestion: